MMLangner/QUDA/README.md

 or an annotation and a separate txt file can be viewed.

 Export format is XML.
-The files are validated according to project internal annotation guidelines, which are adapted form Riester et al., 2019.
+The files are validated according to project internal annotation guidelines, which are adapted from Riester et al., 2019.

 The access rights are managed by an app admin, which may add credentials for new users.